Anvo54/Roger-Skyline-1/README.md

 #
 ```

+To test that this works.
+Use coommand: `sudo run-parts -v /etc/cron.weekly`

 * Everytime machine reboots

+To make the script run

 - [] Make a script to monitor changes of the /etc/crontab file and sends an email to
 root if it has been modified.
 Create a scheduled script task every day at midnight.